wclaybaugh/2017/wiki/hmcexplore.md

 * $q_i(t + \epsilon) = q_i(t) + \epsilon \frac{p_i(t+\frac{\epsilon}{2})}{m_i} $
 * $p_i(t + \epsilon) = p_i(t+\frac{\epsilon}{2}) - \frac{\epsilon}{2}\frac{\partial U}{\partial q_i}\mid_{q(t+ \epsilon)} $

+If we do this repeatedly, the first and last steps can be combined as you can see in the code below.

 Notice that  volume is preserved and the trajectory is very stable.
 In addition the discretization is reversible.
 The leapfrog method (named because updating momentum and position leapfrog each other) is a symplectic discretization.